Studying as a parent

 Use a calendar, and make a daily schedule.
 The schedule should include what must be done and when to do it.
 Also, write in other tasks in addition to your studies, share the responsibility if you are two parents and make sure to do your part at the allocated time so that it does not interfere with your study time.
 Keep the schedule in a visible place and stick to your planning.

-• Study when your child is at preschool
+• Study when your child is at preschool or school

 • Group work often takes place outside of scheduled time